-Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 66 0F 59 /r MULPD xmm1, xmm2/m128 Valid Valid Multiply packed double-precision floating-point values in xmm2/m128 by xmm1 .
+Opcode Instruction 64- Bit Mode Compat/ Leg Mode Description 66 0F 59 /r MULPD xmm1, xmm2/m128 Valid Valid Multiply packed double-precision floating-point values in xmm2/m128 by xmm1 .

-Performs an SIMD multiply of the two packed double-precision floating-point values from the source operand (second operand) and the destination operand (first operand), and stores the packed double-precision floating-point results in the destination operand.
+Performs a SIMD multiply of the two packed double-precision floating-point values from the source operand (second operand) and the destination operand (first operand), and stores the packed double-precision floating-point results in the destination operand.
 The source operand can be an XMM register or a 128-bit memory location.
 The destination operand is an XMM register.
-See Figure 11-3 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an illustration of an SIMD double-precision floating-point operation.
+See Figure 11-3 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a SIMD double-precision floating-point operation.